 - If you suspect that you have malaria, you need to get your blood tested for malaria parasites as quickly as possible.
 A trusted doctor or hospital should carry out the blood tests so that proper treatment can start immediately.

-- If you cannot reach a doctor or a hospital within two days but the flu-like symptoms continue you can take emergency treatment following prescription.
+- If you cannot reach a doctor or a hospital within 24 hours but the flu-like symptoms continue over 24 hours you can take emergency treatment following prescription.
 Our nursing staff will prescribe such emergency treatment if you reside in malaria areas for a longer period of time and if medical facilities are scarce and/or of low quality.
 In order to make sure your symptoms are not the result of another disease and – in case of malaria – to find out whether the treatment has been sufficient, we strongly advise you to still consult a (local) doctor after your emergency treatment.

 Treatment at home